 That’s where Splunk Phantom comes in.
 Phantom is a SOAR (Security Orchestration Automation Response) platform that allows you to run a series of playbooks when a hack-er attacks.

-So, if you’re having a Nightmare on ELK street (couldn’t resist), if your systems have been slimed, or Freddy Kruger is hunting your credentials while you sleep – we’ll hopefully see you on the webinar, or you can try Phantom here.
+So, if you’re having a Nightmare on ELK street (couldn’t resist), if your systems have been slimed, or Freddy Kruger is hunting your credentials while you sleep – you can try Phantom here.

 As always, thanks for reading, have a great Halloween (make sure you wear your Splunk “I see dead servers” t-shirt) and try and avoid any graveyards at midnight.

 Insider threat = Alien (just for “that” scene)

 Cloud attacks = The Mist - dangerous things in the cloud you can’t see

 Malware = zombie infection as seen in the Day (zero vulnerability) Of The Dead